pauldmk/human_detection_video/README.md

 ### Installing with pip

-Activate the previously created virtual environment and install requirements (enabling GPU) using pip:
+Activate the previously created virtual environment and install requirements using pip:
 ```
 pip install -r requirements.txt
 ```